- Online Training

 I have been an Olympic Weightlifting coach for only a few years and knowingly have much to learn, but I have been a female athlete my entire life.
 I've had coaches that pushed me, ones that challenged me, and others who babied me.
 I've shared platforms with male teammates that saw me as their equal and some that thought I was in their space.
 I worked hard for the coaches that treated me as an athlete and felt frustrated by those that didn’t.
 I’ve stood by while my high school coach mumbled, “Girls…” under his breath when a teammate became upset after losing a match.
-Unfortunately, none of my experiences are unique.
+Unfortunately, none of my experiences of sexism in sports are unique.

 It’s no secret that women have historically not been given the same respect as men in sports.
 We’ve all heard the stereotypes.
 Women are too emotional, ask too many questions, aren’t strong enough, and are just plain difficult.

 So let’s ask the obvious, are these statements true?
 Some studies say yes, these are generalized characteristics of female athletes.
 However, more often than not, the facts are grossly taken out of context.

 For example, if you saw the headline, “Men Have Bigger Brains Than Women.”
 You may be inclined to think that men are smarter.
 Whereas, if you clicked that article, you’d see, “Men have bigger brains than women, but a woman’s brain contains exactly the same amount of brain cells, only packed together more densely.”
 Now this statement paints a whole different picture.